francescozaniol/xsalt/examples/custom-elements/README.md

 </xsl:template>
 ```

-The `custom-elements` tag should contain a list of self-closing tags which will be defined as custom elements.
+The `custom-elements` tag should contain a list of self-closing tags which will be defined as custom elements (note: the tags inside `custom-elements` will not be transformed; their porpuse is declarative only).

 `custom-elements` must also define the `xslt-import-url` attribute, which will be used by Javascript to import the transformations.
-Important: such url is relative to the document's url, it is NOT a path relative to the current file.
+Important: such url is relative to the document's url, it is not a path relative to the current file.

 Note how, on adding a new todo (see `script`), a `<todo-item>` is injected directly in the dom.
 That's because it's defined as a custom element.